ecliptik/ecliptik.github.io/_posts/2017-9-11-Raspberry-Pi-Kubernetes-Cluster.md

 tags: [docker, arm, kubernetes, raspberrypi]
 ---

-Notes from setting up a three node [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) [Kubernetes](https://kubernetes.io) cluster using [HypriotOS](https://github.com/hypriot/image-builder-rpi/releases).
+Notes from setting up a three node [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) [Kubernetes](https://kubernetes.io) cluster using [HypriotOS 64-bit](https://github.com/DieterReuter/image-builder-rpi64/releases).

 Originally from [Setup Kubernetes on a Raspberry Pi Cluster easily the official way!](https://blog.hypriot.com/post/setup-kubernetes-raspberry-pi-cluster/) with some additions to fix things I ran into when following the guide.
+This guide uses a 64-bit version of HypriotOS and only armv8 64-bit Docker images will work.

 ![RPI Cluster](/images/posts/k8s-rpi-cluster.jpg)

 ## Installing and Configuring HypriotOS
-Flash HypriotOS v1.5.0 to SD card.
+Flash [HypriotOS v1.6.0 64-bit](https://github.com/DieterReuter/image-builder-rpi64/releases) to SD card.
 By using HypriotOS we can avoid a lot of the issues that comes with installing Docker on ARM.

 To begin, boot the Raspberry Pi to Hypriot, login and update system.